Kabocha Ankake Sauce

 - Salt ( as seasoning)

-- Corn Flour 4tbs (Potato flour 2 tbs)
+- Corn Flour 4tsp (Potato flour 2 tbs)

-- Every ingredients into sauce pan, apart from last 2 ingredients. (corn flour and water)
+- Put all the ingredients into saucepan, apart from last two ingredients. (corn flour and water)

-- mix with corn flour and water in a small bowl and make white liquid, to put into the boiling sauce pan to make thickened the sauce. ( if the sauce is not thick enough, you can add more corn flour and water)
+- Mix corn flour and water in a small bowl and make into a white liquid.
+Pour into the saucepan to make thickened the sauce.
+(If the sauce is not thick enough, you can add more corn flour and water)

 That is all!
 You can pour the sauce onto cooked Kabocha.

-You can changed prawn to minced pork if you like.
+You can substitute prawn for minced pork if you like.
 I would say about 250g of minced pork to do this meal.

 Ankake sauce is very popular in Japan.
 As I mentioned, ideal is potato flour to be thickened up, which is very common in Japan.
-However you can use corn flour if you can’t find. ( I used corn flour this time, too!)
+However you can use corn flour if you can’t find it. ( I used corn flour this time, too!)

 Also please use Japanese soy sauce when you make Japanese meal.
-The taste of soy sauce is different from Chinese and Japanese.
+The taste of soy sauce is different depending on whether it is Chinese or Japanese.